Ilsafir/normalize.js/README.md

 # normalize-1.1.1.js

-A collection of polyfills to standardize the Javascript browser environment.
+A collection of polyfills to standardize the JavaScript browser environment.